BV-BRC/BV-BRC-Docs/docroot/quick_references/other/protein_family_sorter/protein_family_sorter.md

 ### Heatmap View

 The presence and/or absence of protein families can also be seen in a heatmap view.
-To see the heatmap, click on the Heatmap icon above the filter:
+To see the heatmap, click on the Heatmap icon above the filter.
+This will reload the page to show the heatmap.

 ![Heatmap Option](./images/pfs_heatmap_option.png)

-This will reload the page to show the heatmap:

-![Protein Family Sorter Heatmap](./images/pfs_heatmap.png)

 The Heatmap is an interactive visualization tool that provides an overview of the distribution of genomes across the set of protein families that comprise them, subject to the applied filter criteria set by the Protein Family Filter Tool to the left of the heatmap.
 Patterns visible in a Heatmap can allow for many types of analysis such as a providing a bird's-eye view of the conservation (or lack thereof) of particular genes of interest, discerning how many proteins have the same function within a single genome, and identifying proteins with multiple homologs or paralogs across a set of genomes.

+![Protein Family Sorter Heatmap](./images/pfs_heatmap.png)

 **Color Coding**